 What would you say to teenage girls and women interested in a career in banking and how to progress higher on the corporate ladder into leadership?

-The second is that you have to be passionate about your role and find a career that fuels that passion.
-Keep your options open—find something you love and stick with it.
+Secondly, you have to be passionate about your role and find a career that fuels that passion.
+Keep your options open, find something you love and stick with it.

-Lastly, don’t let your negative inner voice get to you, such as worrying that some person doesn’t like you or that you are going to be treated differently.
+Lastly, don’t let your negative inner voice get to you, such as worrying that someone doesn’t like you or that you are going to be treated differently.
 Stay focused.
 Be fearless.
-You don’t have to be confrontational.
-But people need to know if you felt like you were not given the right opportunity or if you were not given space to share your opinion and thoughts.
+You don’t have to be confrontational, but people need to know if you felt like you were not given the right opportunity or space to share your thoughts.

 Give people the benefit of doubt.
 You don’t know what’s going on in their life.
-You don’t always have to think that there’s an agenda or that somebody’s trying to sabotage you.
+You don’t always have to think there’s a secret agenda or that somebody’s trying to sabotage you.

 How do you like to get involved with your industry and give back to your communities?

-I’m involved in several associations where I hold board positions to represent UMB including The Family Conservancy, the Federal Reserve’s 10J Payment Advisory Group, the VISA Senior Client Council, Mastercard Treasury Management Advisory Board and the Bottomline Technologies Strategic Advisory Board.
+I’m involved in several associations where I hold board positions and am a member, including the 10th Federal Reserve District’s Advisory Group, VISA Executive Forum, Salesforce Client Advisory Board and Bottom Line’s Payment Strategic Advisory Council.

-It’s an exciting time to be in the industry associations where you are driving changes and introducing rules that drive payments growth and strategy.
+It’s an exciting time to be in these industry associations where you are actively driving change and introducing rules that impact payments growth and strategy.
 My next goal is to get involved in the civic side of the community to give back.
-Specifically, I would like to spend time with organizations focused on poverty and education to make a difference in our community.
+Specifically, I would like to spend time with organizations focused on poverty and education to make a difference in the Kansas City community.

 Stay informed on industry trends and noteworthy company news by visiting our UMB in the News section on umb.com.
 Follow UMB on Facebook‡ and LinkedIn‡ to see regular updates about our company, people and timely financial perspectives.